beyarkay/masters-thesis/src/05_results.md

 <!-- prettier-ignore-end -->

 This chapter will discuss the results obtained from the experiments described in the Methodology chapter.
-The dataset will be described and some preliminary analysis done in Section \ref{sec:05-dataset-description}.
 Section
-\ref{sec:05-comparison-of-hypothetical-models} will compare some hypothetical models and explore their performance characteristics, so as to better understand common failure cases for the dataset at hand.
-Section \ref{sec:05-evaluated-classification-algorithms}
-will justify the choice of models which were evaluated in this thesis.
+\ref{sec:05-evaluated-classification-algorithms} will justify the choice of models which were evaluated in this thesis.
 The performance of each model is described in subsections
 \ref{sec:05-in-depth-cusum} (CuSUM),
 \ref{sec:05-in-depth-hmm} (HMMs),
 \ref{sec:05-in-depth-svm} (SVMs),